ef15c/oberon_stm32f4/README.md

 # Oberon STM32F4
 Portage of Oberon system to stm32f429i-disco board<br><br>

-**Version 13 released!**
+**Version 14 released!**
 ## Oberon System
+**Improvements:**

+* Edit.ChangeOffset allows formatting indices and exponents in texts
+* Mouse wheel support in text frames
+* Scrolling text is now faster
+* VGA stability improved
+* HOME and END keys sopported
+* NIL dereferences (trap 4) detection improved
+* tests of OM4 compiler with Advent Of Code 2025 puzzles

+**Fixes:**

+* CapsLock sometimes freezes keyboard fixed
+* LED blinking on system panic fixed
+* wrong mouse pointer shape in text frames fixed

+## MSP430 Oberon compiler
+The compiler and linker were rewritten in order to eliminate unused code and data.
+Libraries can now include many procedures and only the ones used in the program will be placed in the generated firmware.

+A new example includind a bootloader and code in RAM feature has been added (bootloader and sDiary)

+##Hardware
+The base board PCB can be ordered [here](https://www.pcbway.com/project/shareproject/Oberon_STM32F429I_DISCO_station_af64426e.html)
+## Previous releases
-A rudimentary image manipulation module has been added.
+A rudimentary image manipulation module is available.
 It allows to display 8bpp indexed colors BMP and can take screenshots.

 ![Screenshot](https://raw.githubusercontent.com/ef15c/oberon_stm32f4/refs/heads/main/sources/graph/screenshot7C99C356.png)